 Rationale: Internet resources are a valuable source of information for people looking for international medical services.
-It is important that information on Barbados' healthcare facilities can be accessed internationally through reputable portals.
+It is important that information on Saint Lucia's healthcare facilities can be accessed internationally through reputable portals.

-Actions Required Resources Required

-List in Internet medical directories; BIDC to lead US\$ 15,000
+Actions Required Resources Required List in Internet medical directories; NDC to lead US\$ 15,000 List in internet medical directories, NDO to lead per annum

-per annum

 4. Foreign patient-related advertising.
 Limited advertising directed at potential patients should be undertaken.
-The advertising should promote healthcare in Barbados as a whole, but could mention specific treatments available.
+The advertising should promote healthcare in Saint Lucia as a whole, but could mention specific treatments available.
 Potential periodicals for advertisements include magazines such as Saga and Retired Magazines.
-There should also be an attempt to get information on healthcare opportunities in Barbados published in newspapers, and broadcast on shows on foreign television and radio.
-This could be done by making contact with the 'Heath' reporter at target newspapers and television and radio stations, and perhaps inviting them to Barbados.
-The Barbados Fertility Clinic has had some success in this regard and was featured on the educational series "Pulse on America", which airs on the Discovery Channel and CNN Headline News.
+There should also be an attempt to get information on healthcare opportunities in Saint Lucia published in newspapers, and broadcast on shows on foreign television and radio.
+This could be done by making contact with the 'Heath' reporter at target newspapers and television and radio stations, and perhaps inviting them to Saint Lucia.

 Rationale: Many of the potential customers for healthcare exports are elderly and may not have a high degree of computer literacy.
-They may rely on alternative media such as print, television and radio for information and increasing their awareness of Barbados will require advertising in these formats.
+They may rely on alternative media such as print, television and radio for information and increasing their awareness of Saint Lucia will require advertising in these formats.

-Actions Required Resources Required Place adverts in select foreign publications; BIDC to lead US\$10,000 BIDC to liaise with 'Health' reporters in media to get articles/pieces on Barbados' healthcare industry published/aired 20 person days per annum
+Actions Required Resources Required Place adverts in select foreign publications; NDC to lead US\$10,000 NDC to liaise with 'Health' reporters in media to get articles/pieces on Saint Lucia's healthcare industry published/aired 20 person days per annum

 5. Familiarisation trips.
 As discussed above, the primary market for medical tourism and, in some instances, wellness will be cost benefit seekers in the US.
 This includes employers, insurance companies and individuals.
 The first two will make their own purchasing decisions, while individuals will often make use of the services of a medical travel agent to arrange their visits.
-Organising familiarisation trips for employers, insurance companies and medical travel agents will expose them to the services on offer and the advantages of sending patients to Barbados.
+Organising familiarisation trips for employers, insurance companies and medical travel agents will expose them to the services on offer and the advantages of sending patients to Saint Lucia.

 Rationale: Familiarisation trips are common promotional activities in the tourism industry and this existing expertise should be used to promote health and wellness tourism.
-Key purchasers of these services in the US may not be aware of what is on offer in Barbados and familiarisation trips and missions provide a means of influencing their decision about where to send patients.
+Key purchasers of these services in the US may not be aware of what is on offer in Saint Lucia and familiarisation trips and missions provide a means of influencing their decision about where to send patients.